 Why Are Women More Vulnerable to the Effects of Wine than Men?

-Wine is known as a surrogate of alcohol, especially beer and spirits.
-It is a natural product that produces unique effects on the human body.
+Wine is a natural product that produces unique effects on the human body.
 It is a proven scientific fact that women are more vulnerable to the effects of wine than men.

 Although, on an empty stomach, both digest alcohol at about the same rate, around one unit per hour or about 0.06g/kg per dose.
 The reason for the sensitivity difference between women and men lies in a woman’s protection system against the damage to the fetus during pregnancy.